Chapter 17 Common Types of Graphs

 geom_col() +

-Any measurement always has an associated uncertainty/variability.
+Almost all measurements have associated uncertainty/variability.
 These values are expressed visually via error bars demarcating the minimum and maximum variability and give a general idea of how precise a measurement is.
-In our sumAtl dataset we’ve calculated the standard deviation as a measure of uncertainty.
-In our example, we’ve used the standard deviation (sd) as a measure of uncertainty of our calculated annual means.
+In the Further Summarize Operations section we used the standard deviation (sd) function to calculate the standard deviation of the mean NO2 concentration in each city in the sumAtl dataset as a measure of the variability around the mean.

-To plot error bars we use geom_errorbar() and pass the min and max values we want the error bars to be.
+To include these standard deviation values as error bars we can use the geom_errorbar() and pass the min and max values we want the error bars to be.
 In our case, the lowest value would be ymin = mean - sd, and the highest would be ymin = mean + sd.
 Our plotted error bars now indicate plus or minus one standard deviation from the mean.

 ggplot(data = sumAtl, aes(x = city, y = mean)) +